THE ALBERT HUNT TRUST

 o Overseas travel, including expeditions.

-o Sport,
+o Sport, or

 o The promotion of religion.